 Current Executive Director Francesca Dobbyn succeeded Betty’s retirement in 2004 and is only the second Executive Director for the United Way.
 Francesca celebrated her 10 year anniversary with the United Way in December of 2014 with a soup dinner fundraiser that raised $3000 for the Utility Program.

-The United Way Center
+The United Way Centre

 In 2006 the United Way purchased 380 9th Street east from Grey County, for one dollar!

 In the fall of 2006 the Metis Nation of Ontario Wellness Program moved into the basement of the building.
-The Metis have since expanded their programming in the area due to the availability of space in their Centre.
+The Metis have since expanded their programming in the area due to the availability of space in their centre.
 There are now employment programs, housing programs as well as community outreach and engagement programs.